hashgraph/hedera-sdk-js/README.md

 This project is currently under a re-development effort.
 Not much is done at the moment.

+The goals are as follows:

+ * Parity with the new SDK format defined by the v2 of the Java SDK

+ * Support for React Native

+ * Support for Electron

+ * Support for Edge, Firefox, Chrome, and Safari

+ * Support for Node 10+ and Deno

+ * Produce a **single** bundle for web targets but provide a `lib/` directory for Node.js targets

+ * Unit test coverage proving compatibility on modern browsers and Node.js

+ * End-to-end test coverage

 Join the [Hedera discord](https://hedera.com/discord) for the latest updates and announcements.

 ## Contributing to this Project